-3. New Testament Exegesis. - In the Junior year, the Gospel of St. John and the Epistle to the Galatians are read.
+Biblical Interpretation: Exegesis.
+Old Testament: During the Junior year, as many of the first 25 chapters of Genesis as feasible are studied in the original; this work is carried through the whole school year, with two periods per week.
+In the Middler and Senior years, two periods per week are devoted to the study of selected portions of the Psalter and of Isaiah, in the original.
+New Testament: In the Junior year, the Gospel of St. John and the Epistle to the Galatians are read.
 The Middlers study the Epistle to the Ephesians, and the Seniors read the Epistle to the Romans.
 In every class, special emphasis is laid upon the idiom of New Testament Greek.